 Check whether the mobile home has aluminium wiring installed in it because mobile homes that were built in the 70’s were fitted with this.

 Aluminium wiring can be potentially dangerous for a mobile home because it tends to expand when it gets warm and it will contract when it cools down which can cause the wire to become loose after some time.
-This can lead towards sparking in the walls and cause a fire.
+This can lead to sparking in the walls and cause a fire.

 Check whether there are any kinds of gaps in the doors and window frames and if you find that these gaps exist, this means that the home needs to be re-levelled.
-Although this is something which is repairable it will cost you extra, so be sure to check if the surface has settled too much because in that case it will not be such a wise purchase even if the surface does get re-levelled.
+Although this is something that is repairable it will cost you extra, so be sure to check if the surface has settled too much because in that case, it will not be such a wise purchase even if the surface does get re-levelled.

 If the mobile home has a metal roof check thoroughly for any rust, if you see signs of rust in the roof then it means that the structure of the roof was not sealed properly.
 You will have to replace the whole roof if the amount of rust is irreparable.
 The sealing of the roof needs to be replaced every year or 18 months.